How to Calculate Voltage Drop in 12V and 24V Systems

-Voltage drop is the #1 most misunderstood concept in vehicle electrical systems.
-It’s why your lights are dim, your winch pulls weak, and your fridge stops cooling even though everything is “wired correctly.”
+Voltage drop.
+It’s the most misunderstood concept in vehicle electrical systems, and it’s why your lights are dim, your winch pulls weak, and your fridge stops cooling even though everything is “wired correctly.”

 What is Voltage Drop?